 Ms. Chaverri advises national and local banks and financial institutions as to Dodd-Frank Act, Gramm-Leach-Bliley Act, Truth in Lending Act, Real Estate Settlement Procedures Act, SAFE Act, Home Mortgage Disclosure Act, Equal Credit Opportunity Act, Fair Credit Reporting Act, Fair and Accurate Credit Transactions Act, Fair Housing Act, USA Patriot Act, Servicemembers Civil Relief Act, and the rules administered by the Office of the Comptroller of Currency, Consumer Financial Protection Bureau, Office of Foreign Assets Control, Financial Crimes Enforcement Network, and other regulatory and enforcement agencies.

-When her clients encounter business problems, Ms. Chaverri draws upon nineteen years of practice as a business lawyer to identify solutions that work best to reach their goals in the most productive fashion possible.
-Raised as a bankruptcy lawyer representing debtors and creditors in the Southern District of Florida, Ms. Chaverri has since expanded her bankruptcy work to a national practice and has appeared in bankruptcy courts in California, Delaware, the District of Columbia, Florida, Maryland, Pennsylvania, South Carolina and Virginia.
+When her clients encounter business problems, Ms. Chaverri draws upon twenty years of practice as a business lawyer to identify solutions that work best to reach their goals in the most productive fashion possible.
+Raised as a bankruptcy lawyer representing business debtors and creditors in the Southern District of Florida, Ms. Chaverri has since expanded her bankruptcy work to a national practice and has appeared in bankruptcy courts in California, Delaware, the District of Columbia, Florida, Maryland, Pennsylvania, South Carolina and Virginia.

 Ms. Chaverri presently serves a wide range of clients– from national and local banks and multinational companies to entrepreneurs, corporate officers and directors, nonprofit organizations and small start-ups.
 Ms. Chaverri represents clients serving the banking, financial services, government contract supply and services, residential and commercial real estate management, construction and development, retail, supply chain and media industries.

-Ms. Chaverri has
+Ms. Chaverri has:

 - Achieved a remarkable victory for an individual targeted by the Securities and Exchange Commission in an enforcement action brought by the SEC in federal district court in Massachusetts;